 111. HANDLING, STORAGE, AND UTILIZATION OF FRUIT.
 Fall term.
 Credit three hours.
 Lectures, T Th 8.
 Plant Science 143.
 Laboratory, Th or F 2-4:30.
 Plant Science 107.
 At least one field trip is given.
-Professor SMOCK and Mr.
+Professor SMOCK and Mr. \\\\\.

-The important factors in harvesting and handling fruit that affect quality and marketability are studied.
-Emphasis is placed on the practices and problems of handling apples, but the work covers also such fruits as peaches, pears, and grapes, in so far as these are available.
+Emphasis is placed on the practices and problems of handling apples, but the work covers also such fruits as peaches, pears, and grapes insofar as these are available.
+The important factors in handling fruit that affect quality and marketability, including the chemistry and physiology of fruits before and after harvest, are studied.
 The effect of grades and packages on distribution and marketing is fully discussed, with some attention to the problems of market inspection.
-Consideration is given to the principles and practices of common, cold, and modified air storage, and to the utilization of fruits in the dried, canned, frozen, or juice forms.
+Consideration is given to the principles and practices of common, cold, and controlled atmospheric storage, and to the utilization of fruits in the dried, canned, frozen, or juice forms.
+One Saturday and one afternoon field trips are required.

 112. ADVANCED LABORATORY COURSE.
 Spring term.
 Credit two hours.
 S 8-1.
 Plant Science 107.
-Professors Hoffman and Boynton and Associate Professor EDGERTON.
+Professors HOFFMAN and BOYNTON and Associate Professor EDGERTON.